airqualitystation/firmware/examples/analog_voltmeter/README.md

 # Notes :
 This application allow you to measure the current and to voltage through the ADS1115.
-In **doc** repository you will find the coresponding schematic.
+In **hardware** repository you will find the coresponding schematic.

 We wanted to determine the level of battery in real time with **LoRa** thanks the voltage.
 Moreover we wanted to follow the power consuption with the current.